 When do you tend to grind or clench your teeth?

-In such situations, you can actively and consciously relax your jaw, give it rest and correct your posture.
+In such situations, you can actively and consciously relax your jaw, decompress and correct your posture.

 Coping with stress: